Military history of Italy during World War I: German intervention on the Isonzo; the Battle of Caporetto

-The Austro-Hungarians received desperately needed reinforcements after the Eleventh Battle of the Isonzo from German Army soldiers rushed in after the Russian offensive ordered by Kerensky of July 1917 failed.
-Also arrived German troops from Romanian front after the Battle of Mărășești.
+The Austro-Hungarians received the desperately needed reinforcements after the Eleventh Battle of the Isonzo from German Army soldiers rushed in after the Russian offensive ordered by Kerensky of July 1917 failed.
+German troops from Romanian front also arrived, after the Battle of Mărășești.
 The Germans introduced infiltration tactics to the Austro-Hungarian front and helped work on a new offensive.
-Meanwhile, mutinies and plummeting morale crippled the Italian Army from within.
-The soldiers lived in poor conditions and engaged in attack after attack that often yielded minimal or no military gain.

-On 24 October 1917 the Austro-Hungarians and Germans launched the Battle of Caporetto (Italian name for Kobarid or Karfreit in German).
+On 24 October 1917 the Germans and Austro-Hungarians launched the Battle of Caporetto (Italian name for Kobarid or Karfreit in German).
 Chlorine-arsenic agent and diphosgene gas shells were fired as part of a huge artillery barrage, followed by infantry using infiltration tactics, bypassing enemy strong points and attacking on the Italian rear.
 At the end of the first day.
 From Caporetto the Austro-Hungarians advanced for 150 km south-west, reaching Udine after only four days.
 The defeat of Caporetto caused the disintegration of the whole Italian front of the Isonzo.
 The situation was re-established by forming a stop line on the Tagliamento and then on the Piave rivers, but at the price of 10,000 dead, 30,000 wounded, 265,000 prisoners, 300,000 stragglers, 50,000 deserters, over 3,000 artillery pieces, 3,000 machine guns and 1,700 mortars.
 The Austro-Hungarian and German losses totaled 70,000.
-Cadorna, who had tried to attribute the causes of the disasters to low morale and cowardice among the troops, was relieved of duty.
+Cadorna, who attributed the causes of the disaster to unproven treason of some unspecified units, was relieved of duty.
 On 8 November 1917 he was replaced by Armando Diaz.